How to Search Text in Your Documents on Mac

 1. SeekFast

-If you need to search the text of your documents in a folder, I recommend SeekFast - a powerful tool that allows you to search for keywords in all documents in a folder.
+If you need to search the text of your documents in a folder on your Mac, I recommend SeekFast - a powerful tool that allows you to search for keywords in all documents in a folder.
 It uses intelligent technology to display the most relevant results first.

 SeekFast supports all kinds of commonly used documents: Microsoft Office, PDFs, OpenOffice, LibreOffice, email files, many kinds of text files, and others.